Royal Caribbean vs Carnival: Which is a better choice?

 On the other hand, Royal Caribbean has always been pushing the envelope when it comes to innovation across its fleet.
 The cruise line is constantly creating ship classes that are bigger and better than ever before.

-The Oasis Class ships hold the title as the largest in the world, and Royal Caribbean has held the title as world's biggest ships for many years now.
+The Oasis Class ships hold the title as the largest in the world, and Royal Caribbean has held the title of the world's biggest ship for many years now.

 Regardless of which line you pick, you'll find big ships that have plenty to do.
 Neither line truly offers a small ship experience, but they have sister brands that fill that gap.